 The squirrel approached slowly, sniffing the ground but pausing every so often to stand on its hind legs to look at us.
 I tried with all my might to catch these meerkat moments, but these animals are unbelievably nippy.

 Soon, the squirrel was out in the open, collecting the hazelnuts that Jim had cracked and I’d sprinkled about.
 Pauses to eat were the best times to snatch some photos, when the animal’s only movement was a twitch of the tail.
 The way it clutched the nut in almost human hands and strategically nibbled was enough to make the coldest heart melt.
-As our cameras clicked I couldn’t help letting the occasional gasp or squeal of undying love for these rascals escape.
-Despite my interruptions the squirrel carried on feasting, deftly scooping up all the nuts I’d left one by one.
+As our cameras clicked I couldn’t help but gasp and squeal with excitement.
+Despite my interruptions the squirrel carried on feasting, scooping up all the nuts I’d left one by one.

 Before long, a second squirrel joined the first, skirting down a tree to find any nuts that the first had left, a third soon joining them.
 One of these individuals had somehow lost an ear tuft, looking adorably wonky as it paused to nibble, tail curled over its back in the iconic position.

 My memory card was filling up fast – I couldn’t help but keep snapping as the squirrels explored and foraged.
 For me it was a combination of their distinct personalities, lovable curiosity and cute outfits that had me obsessed.
-They ventured close, peering up at us with beady eyes and tiny parted lips – my heart had long melted.
+They ventured close, peering up at us with beady eyes and tiny parted lips.

 I forgot to notice the growing chill but the slowly setting sun was beginning to make photography a challenge, especially when the squirrels’ rapid movement made a slow shutter speed impossible.
-We were about to finally pack up and leave when three more arrived, this time the darker variety which I had a secret spot for.
+We were about to finally pack up and leave when three more arrived, this time of the darker variety.
 So we stayed a little longer and kept taking photos.
 I had a sudden thought – if photography was still dominated by medium format film, I would have spent my entire student loan.
 The habit of only pressing the shutter for the perfect moment was admirable, but I don’t think everyone’s had the opportunity to photograph red squirrels.

 When we eventually did get home, I uploaded the shots and assessed the damage.
 Six hundred and sixty photos, not bad at all.